project-cybersyn/things/README.md

 # Things

 **WARNING: THIS MOD IS CURRENTLY IN AN ALPHA STATE.
-API SURFACES ARE UNSTABLE/MISSING AND THERE ARE KNOWN BROKEN EDGE CASES.
-DO NOT USE IN PRODUCTION YET.
+API SURFACES AND EVENT DEFINITIONS ARE UNSTABLE.
+DO NOT USE IN RELEASE-QUALITY MODS YET.
 YOU HAVE BEEN WARNED!**

 **Things** provides advanced entity management services to other Factorio mods in the form of a high-level abstraction called a `Thing`.

 Mod authors register their custom entities in `mod-data`, and any time a registered entity is created, it becomes a new Thing.
 Once created, Things are manipulated via a documented remote interface, and provide additional custom events for mods to react to.

-Here are some things you stand to gain by using `Thing`s:
+Here are some things `Thing`s can do:

 ## Extended Lifecycle